 David Huish, the club professional from North Berwick, held the halfway lead with rounds of 69 and 67.
 Sadly, he closed with scores of 76 and 80 to tie for 32nd place.

-In the wind of the final day, Watson went out in 35 but then had three three-putts in a row.
+In the wind of the final day, Watson went out in 35 but then had a trio of three-putts in a row.
 Johnny Miller led playing the last but took a bogey while Watson holed from 15 feet for a birdie.

 Cole needed a birdie at the last to tie but could only join Miller and Jack Nicklaus in a share of third place, while Newton parred to tie Watson on 11 under par after missing from 20 feet for the victory.